thedevbones/project-hillbilly/README.md

 - 	Design and implement new weapons
 - 	Refine player controls
 - 	Refine gameplay loop in level one

+**Luis:**
+-	Consolidate the menus to optimize code and size
+- 	Fix known bugs in the menu
+- 	Complete the pause game menu
+- 	Create audio buses and connect them to audio files

 <!-- Optional -->
 <!-- ## License -->